Robust Path Recommendations During Public Transit Disruptions Under Demand Uncertainty: Methodology

 \subsubsection{Simulating service disruptions}

 Given a service disruption, the event list is modified to incorporate the incident's impact on the supply side.
 Specifically, all incidents' impacts can be reflected by changes in vehicles' arrival and departure times.
-For example, the blockage of a rail line can be seen as some vehicles in the line having long dwelling time at the corresponding stations during the incident period.
+For example, the blockage of a rail line can be represented by some vehicles in the line having long dwell times at the corresponding stations during the incident period.
 The dispatching of shuttle buses can be seen as adding a new set of events (vehicle arrivals and departures) associated with the new bridging route.
 The headway adjustment of existing routes can also be captured by the new vehicle arrival and departure times.
-In this way, the event-based simulator can conveniently model the service disruption without changing the framework.
+In this way, the event-based simulator can conveniently model service disruptions without changing the framework.
+It is worth noting that using the change of timetable to capture the incident impact on supply is also applicable to multi-platform scenarios (i.e., a platform serving different lines or different types of train capacities).
+Different from typical re-scheduling problems where the design of the new timetable needs to consider the train conflicts in the multi-platform scenario, in this study, the timetable is given, where the possible conflicts are already considered in the new timetable.
+In addition, the timetable change can also capture the ``partially blocked'' platform.
+Details are illustrated in \ref{sec_sim_supply_change}.

-From the passenger side, when an incident happens, all passengers in the blocked trains are offloaded to the nearest platform.
-Depending on the input path choices (i.e., recommendation strategies) $\boldsymbol{p}$, offloading passengers are re-assigned to a new alternative path and join the queues at the corresponding boarding station.
-After reassigning the offloading passengers, the simulator continues to run from the incident to the end of the simulation period (note that passengers who have not entered the system when the incident occurs will have a new path choice depending on the input $\boldsymbol{p}$).
+From the passenger side, when an incident happens, all passengers in blocked trains are offloaded to the nearest platform.
+Depending on the input path choices (i.e., recommendation strategies), offloading passengers are re-assigned to a new alternative path and join the queues at the corresponding boarding station.
+After reassigning the offloading passengers, the simulator continues to run from the incident time to the end of the simulation period (note that passengers who have not entered the system when the incident occurs will have a new path choice depending on the input path choices).